Showing posts with label Spirituality. Show all posts

 Nazareno 2017: Devotion to the Feast of the Black Nazarene

-The feast of the Black Nazarene is known to millions of Filipino devotees and faithful who are witnesses to the miracles of the Holy image of Christ.
-The image from Mexico transported to the Philippines in the 17th century gave meaning to our lives as a symbol of Christ's passion and suffering on the cross.
+The feast of the Black Nazarene is known to millions of Filipino devotees and faithful who are witnesses to the miracles of the Holy Image of Christ.
+The image, transported from Mexico to the Philippines in the 17th century, gave meaning to our lives as a symbol of Christ's passion and suffering on the cross.

 What could be the significance of this event to the millions of devotees?
 How could this belief strengthen their faith?
-What miracles does it truly give after their sacrifice?
+What miracles does it honestly give after their sacrifice?
 These are some of the questions that need spiritual reflection and answers from a true devotee.

 Back in 2013, I witnessed a massive gathering of the faithful.
 The Feast of The Black Nazarene 2013.
 That was my first time attending the live religious event of the Black Nazarene.
 I didn't witness the traslacion, but I solemnly prayed my intentions inside the Minor Basilica, known as the Quiapo church.
 That was a memorable experience, and since then, I have devoted myself to celebrating it on its feast day, wherever I may be.